 Regulation of gene expression by non-coding RNA and RNA modification

-My laboratory has a longstanding interest in RNA-based mechanisms that regulate gene expression and epigenetic transposon silencing in the mammalian germline.
-Currently, our research explores the contribution of PIWI-interacting RNA (piRNA) and RNA modification pathways to germ cell development.
+The O’Carroll laboratory has a longstanding interest in mechanisms that regulate gene and transposon expression.
+Using the germline and haematopoiesis as model systems, our research explores the importance and molecular mechanisms of regulatory RNA pathways in dynamic developmental and physiological contexts.
+We currently focus on the PIWI-interacting RNA (piRNA) and RNA modification pathways.

-A. Genomic DNA methylation is erased (reprogramming) and reset (de novo methylation) during germ cell development.
-The mechanism by which the PIWI protein MIWI2 direct de novo methylation of young transposable elements remains unknown.
+Genomic DNA methylation is erased (reprogramming) and reset (de novo methylation) during germ cell development.
+Our current model of MIWI2-piRNA directed TE methylation based on functionally defined interactions is presented.